justin73/react-spotify/README.md

 5. Open your browser and try [http:localhost:3000](http:localhost:3000), then you will be able to see the app running

+#### Project Structure

+> Inside ./client, it contains the main code for this project.

+> 1. ./config and ./public
+> > It contains all the webpack settting
+> 2. ./dist
+> > It contains all the compiled file after run `npm build`
+> 4. ./src
+> > The main code base contains the components

 TODO:
   - [ ] Add redux-presist